------ Bridge pieces and HACS positions -----
+---- Bridge pieces and HACS positions ----

------ Searchlights and paravanes -----
+---- AA guns, searchlights, and paravanes ----

 Masts:

 The foremast consists of four parts; the mainmast of three parts.
 The yards are moulded in place on the masts.
 They are extremely thin and can be used as is without resorting to replacements built from rod.
 Aerials for the Type 281 radar are supplied for the tops of both masts.